awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

        + For AWS CodePipeline, do not specify a `location` value for `source`\.
 It is ignored by AWS CodePipeline because when you create a pipeline in AWS CodePipeline, you specify the source code location in the Source stage of the pipeline\.
      + *gitCloneDepth*: Optional value\.
 The depth of history to download\.
 Minimum value is 0\.
 If this value is 0, greater than 25, or not provided, then the full history is downloaded with each build project\.
 If your source type is Amazon S3, this value is not supported\.
      + *buildspec*: Optional value\.
 The build specification definition or file to use\.
 If this value is set, it can be either an inline buildspec definition or the path to an alternate buildspec file relative to the value of the built\-in `CODEBUILD_SRC_DIR` environment variable\.
 If this value is not provided or is set to an empty string, then the source code must contain a `buildspec.yml` file in its root directory\.
 For more information, see [Build Spec File Name and Storage Location](build-spec-ref.md#build-spec-ref-name-storage)\.
-     + *auth*: This object is used only by the AWS CodeBuild console\.
+     + *auth*: This object is used by the AWS CodeBuild console only\.
 Do not specify values for *auth\-type* \(unless *source\-type* is set to `GITHUB`\) or *resource*\.
      + *reportBuildStatus*: Optional value\.
-This specifies whether to send your source provider the status of a build's start and completion\.
+Specifies whether to send your source provider the status of a build's start and completion\.
 If you set this with a source provider other than GitHub, an invalidInputException is thrown\.
      + *InsecureSsl*: Optional value\.
-This is used with GitHub Enterprise only\.
+Used with GitHub Enterprise only\.
 Set this value to `true` to ignore SSL warnings while connecting to your GitHub Enterprise project repository\.
 The default value is `false`\. *InsecureSsl* should be used for testing purposes only\.
 It should not be used in a production environment\.
    + For the required `artifacts` object, information about this build project's output artifact settings\.
 These settings include the following:
      + *artifacts\-type*: Required value\.
 The type of build output artifact\.
 Valid values include `CODEPIPELINE`, `NO_ARTIFACTS`, and `S3`\.
      + *artifacts\-location*: Required value \(unless you set *artifacts\-type* to `CODEPIPELINE` or `NO_ARTIFACTS`\)\.
 The location of the build output artifact: